-The civil judge (junior division) may be promoted as senior civil judges based on the principle of merit cum seniority.
+The civil judge (junior division) may be promoted as senior civil judges based on the principle of merit cum seniority and based on the principle of merit.
 The senior civil judges are promoted as district judges.
 Apart from this, the district judges are also directly recruited through a competitive examination.
 The breakup of vacancy in the post of district judge is as follows:

-Mode of promotion Percentage of vacancy Regular promotion 65% of the vacancy i.
-Eligibility for Promotion ii.
-Eligibility for Promotion as Senior Civil Judge
+Mode of promotion Percentage of vacancy

+Regular promotion 65% of the vacancy

-Accelerated promotion 10% of the vacancy Direct recruitment 25% of the vacancy
+Accelerated promotion 10% of the vacancy

+Direct recruitment 25% of the vacancy